add-qwq/Custom-Right-Click-Menu/README.md

 *Note: The legacy Tailwind CSS version (V1) is no longer maintained.
 V2 focuses on a lightweight, framework-free deployment experience.*

+*The CRCMenu Tailwind folder stores the Tailwind version of CRCMenu, which is only applicable to V1.
+It has been discontinued and is not related to V2*

 ### Quick Start

 #### 1. Get the Source Code